What is Foster Care?

 Kids and Foster Animals

 If you have children, never introduce a new rescued animal to them without assistance.
-It is preferred to make introductions with an AARF Coordinator present.
 Never leave a rescued animal and a child unsupervised.
 Sometimes, even though we make every attempt to uncover all available history on each animal, we may not have the full truth about the animal, and he or she may be a fear biter or dislike kids because of prior abuse from children who had not been taught how to treat animals kindly.
 It is preferred that foster homes have experience with pets, and that children in the foster family are over the age of 5 years, though we realize many children even younger have a special rapport with animals.
 We will work with the family and animal on a case-by-case decision.
-Because these situations between kids and rescued animals can be unpredictable, under no circumstances will we place our animals in homes that run a baby sitting business.
+Because these situations between kids and rescued animals can be unpredictable, please ask us for more info before choosing to foster if you have small children.

 Your Pets and the Foster Animal

 AARF recommends that all resident dogs be inoculated for kennel cough along with their regular vaccinations, as many rescues coming in from shelters contract this disease and are being treated for it.
-We cannot stress this enough: the incidence of kennel cough in dogs coming from Shelters is increasing.
-However, we always recommend the bordetella inoculation for kennel cough in all resident dogs because the disease now has some 600 strains: it can be picked up by your own dogs on a simple walk in the neighborhood or nearby greenbelts.
-Though kennel cough is treatable with medication and rest, it has become so virulent that dogs can too easily go quickly into pneumonia.
+We cannot stress this enough: the incidence of kennel cough in dogs coming from shelters is increasing.
+However, we always recommend the bordetella inoculation for kennel cough in all resident dogs.
+Though kennel cough is treatable with medication and rest, it can be more serious.
 Please have your veterinarian include the bordetella has part of the regular vaccination regimen.
-Also, some dog owners mistakenly think heartworms are contagious: they are not.
+Also, some dog owners mistakenly think heartworms are directly contagious: they are not – they are spread by mosquitos.
+However, we do strongly prefer that all resident dogs be on heartworm prevention.
 Finally, AARF requires that all resident dogs in the foster home are neutered or spayed.
 Spaying and neutering your dogs is better for them both medically and behaviorally.
 Talk this over with your own veterinarians, if you have any doubts.
 We sometimes make an exception for certain individuals who want to work with our program to help save animals in the Upper Cumberland, but cannot have their animals altered for one reason or another.
-In these cases, to avoid accidents, of course we would only place a rescued Sheltie that had been spay/neutered already.
+In these cases, to avoid accidents, of course we would only place a rescued dog that had been spayed/neutered already.

 What to Do in a Medical Emergency